The people of the many tribes living in the world of Horizon Zero Dawn.

 - The Remnant: They are the leftovers of the Carja that followed the Mad Sun King.

-- World Domination: Their main goal.
+- Take Over the World: Their main goal.

 Voiced by: Crispin Freeman

 A former champion of the Mad Sun-King and leader of the Eclipse.

 - Arch-Enemy: To Aloy.
 He earns her burning hatred pretty quickly for killing Rost, and she eventually becomes the subject of his obsession after her repeated interference in Eclipse plans.

 - Arrow Catch: In his introductory cutscene, he deflects an arrow using his bracer during his fight with Rost.
 He does the same thing in his boss fight at the end of the game, deflecting a number of the arrows you shoot at him.

 - Authority Equals Asskicking: He's a legitimately deadly fighter (though Rost is able to match him blow-for-blow, so he's not as dominant as, say, Colonel Radec), and has a ton of health when you finally fight him (so much so that you'll probably need to grab a heavy machine gun and empty it into his skull to beat him).

 - Ax-Crazy: Rationality and stability are not his strongest traits.